drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 ## 2025-10

+_10-11 16:29_ Typing "balkin.blogspot.com" into the address bar in qutebrowser to read current posts there, I see down toward the bottom of the alternatives.
+"The Big Picture", so I guess that's the keyword or title I was looking for

-_10-09 17:33_ As @OrvarLog@mathstodon.xyz said: When novelty is king, we are standing not on the "shoulders of giants", but on a pile of strawmen
+_10-09 17:33_ As @OrvarLog@mathstodon.xyz said: When novelty is king, we stand not on the "shoulders of giants", but on a pile of strawmen